FAQ

 What are "Standalone" releases?

 A "standalone" release is identical to the normal NPS release but is configured to run from a single folder without installation.
 This allows you to run NPS Image Editor from a flash drive, or from your desktop if you do not have administrator privileges.
 "Uninstallation" is as simple as deleting the folder.
-Due to their inherently more complex configuration, standalone releases are not recommended for novice users.

 Why are you offering NPS for free?
 Will this always be the case?